Loopring/protocols/packages/loopring_v3/DESIGN.md

 The exchange owner can disable deposits of a certain token by calling `disableTokenDeposit`.
 Depositing can be enabled again by calling `enableTokenDeposit`.
 This can be useful to stop supporting a certain token.
 Withdrawals for a token can never be disabled (unless temporarily in [maintenance mode](#maintenance-mode)).

-### On-chain fees
+### Onchain fees

 The owner of the exchange can set the fees for his exchange by calling `setFees`.

-The following on-chain requests can require a fee to be paid in ETH to the exchange:
+The following onchain requests can require a fee to be paid in ETH to the exchange:
 - Account creation
 - Account update
 - Depositing